How to Deal With A Progressive Car Accident Claim

 Filing a Claim with Progressive

 After leaving the accident scene, Progressive asks that you contact them as soon as possible – either online or over the phone at 1-800-PROGRESSIVE.
 You will be put in touch with a claims representative and asked for basic information regarding the accident.
-They will look into your coverage options, determine the extent of coverage, and send out an adjustor for a damage estimate.
+They will look into your coverage options, determine the extent of coverage, and send out an adjuster for a damage estimate.

 In minor accidents, it’s okay to speak with a claims representative.
 However, if you are seriously hurt, it is in your best interest to contact a Houston personal injury attorney to guide you through the process.